jonaaguidi/infinix_landing/README.md

-# LANDING PAGE - INFINIX HOLDING
+# Landing Page - INFINIX HOLDING
 **Landing Page with animations developed with React.js using Vite and libraries**

 Original project technologies: